Blue Bell Divorce Lawyers

-Dedicated Divorce Attorneys Committed to Representing Clients During the Divorce Process in Blue Bell, PA
+Dedicated Divorce Attorneys in Blue Bell are Committed to Representing Clients During the Divorce Process

 Under Pennsylvania law, couples may seek a divorce without first establishing that one or both spouses are at fault for the dissolution of the marriage.
 Instead, couples can obtain a “no fault” divorce by declaring that their marriage has become “irretrievably broken”.
 This means that you and your spouse have separated from one another and that you believe there is no potential for reconciliation.
 To obtain a no-fault divorce, you must obtain the consent of your spouse to the divorce, or live separately from your spouse for a minimum of one year (which will allow you to obtain a no-fault divorce even if your spouse does not consent).
 If both spouses consent to the divorce, they must meet the following requirements: